Thomas J. Robertson

 Thomas James Robertson (August 3, 1823 – October 13, 1897) was a United States senator from South Carolina.
 Born near Winnsboro, he completed preparatory studies and graduated from South Carolina College (now the University of South Carolina) at Columbia in 1843.
 He engaged in planting and owned slaves.
 He was a member of the State constitutional convention in 1865.

-Upon the readmission of the State of South Carolina to representation in 1868, Robertson was elected as a Republican to the U.S. Senate; he was reelected in 1871 and served from July 15, 1868, to March 4, 1877, and was not a candidate for reelection.
+Upon the readmission of the State of South Carolina to representation in Congress in 1868, Robertson was elected as a Republican to the U.S. Senate; he was reelected in 1871 and served from July 15, 1868, to March 3, 1877, and was not a candidate for reelection amidst the end of Reconstruction.
 While in the Senate he was chairman of the Committee on Manufactures (Forty-second through Forty-fourth Congresses).
-He retired from public life and active business due to ill health, and in 1897 died in Columbia.
-Interment was in Elmwood Cemetery.
+Robertson voted against the Ku Klux Klan Act, but voted for the Civil Rights Act of 1875.
+After serving in Congress, Robertson retired from public life and active business due to ill health, and in 1897 died in Columbia.
+He was buried in Elmwood Cemetery.